Cousins has 4 TD passes as Vikings surge past Lions 42-30

-DETROIT (AP) — Kirk Cousins matched a career high with four touchdown passes, leading the surging Minnesota Vikings to a 42-30 win over the slumping Detroit Lions on Sunday.
+Cousins connected with Stefon Diggs on a 66-yard pass from deep in his territory with two-plus minutes left after matching a career high with four touchdown passes, leading the surging Vikings to a 42-30 win over the slumping Lions.

+Cook had 25 carries for 142 yards rushing and scored his second TD after Cousins connected with Diggs late in the game.

+“We’re running the ball, which sets up the play-action pass and gives us a lot more options on offense,” Vikings coach Mike Zimmer said.
+“That’s really working for us right now.”

-The Vikings (5-2) have won three consecutive games in part because their quarterback is making plays to complement one of the NFL’s top defenses.
+Minnesota has won three consecutive games in part because Cousins is making plays to complement one of the NFL’s top defenses.

+Cousins is the first QB in league history to throw for at least 300 yards with a 130-plus passer rating in three straight games.

+“We’ve always known we had a ton of talent of offense,” said tight end Kyle Rudolph, who caught Cousins’ fourth TD pass.
+“It was just a matter of using it and getting everybody involved.”

-Matthew Stafford also threw four touchdown passes, all to Marvin Jones, and became the fastest to reach 40,000 yards passing in NFL history.
-And Jones became the first Lions player in the Super Bowl era with four receiving TDs in a game.
+Matthew Stafford also threw four TD passes, all to Marvin Jones, and became the fastest to reach 40,000 yards passing in NFL history.

+Jones became the first Lions player in the Super Bowl era with four receiving TDs in a game and joined Jerry Rice and Sterling Sharpe as the only players in the league since 1950 to catch four TD passes in two games.

 The Lions (2-3-1) dropped their third straight game after a 2-0-1 start and they probably can’t complain too much about officiating in their latest setback.
 The Lions had some critical penalty calls go against them in a 23-22 loss to Green Bay on Monday night.

-Detroit’s defense simply couldn’t get Cousins off the field on Sunday.
+Detroit’s defense simply couldn’t get Cousins off the field.

-Cousins was 24 of 34 for a season-high 337 yards and four TDs without an interception.
-He led the Vikings on four straight TD drives starting in the first quarter and ending in the third, going ahead for the first time on a 5-yard pass to C.J.
-Ham to make it 28-21.

-Cousins threw a fourth TD pass for the second straight game, and sixth time in his career, on a 15-yard pass to Kyle Rudolph to put Minnesota ahead by 11 points with 5:46 to go.

-After Stafford threw a season-high fourth TD with 3:10 remaining, the Vikings sealed the victory.
+After Stafford threw a season-high fourth TD with 3:10 remaining, the Vikings ended any comeback hopes.

-Cousins lofted a long pass to Stefon Diggs on a second-and-5 from his 30 and the speedy receiver took a 66-yard reception to the Lions 4 to set up Dalvin Cook’s TD run.
+Vikings offensive coordinator Kevin Stefanski called for Cousins to loft a long pass to Diggs on a second-and-5 from his 30 and the speedy receiver took a 66-yard reception to the Lions 4 to set up Cook’s TD run.

+“It just shows the trust that Kevin has in Kirk and Diggsy to make a huge play,” Rudolph said.
+“It also takes trust in eight other guys that we’re going to protect.”

-Cook had 142 yards rushing and two TDs on 25 carries.
-Diggs had seven receptions for 142 yards.
+Diggs finished with seven receptions for 142 yards.

 Adam Thielen caught the first of four TD passes from Cousins in the first quarter and the receiver didn’t return because of a hamstring injury.